borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 - Use **View > Show Postman Console** to debug requests and responses.

-## Prerequisites for Creating Your Database and .env File
+## Prerequisites for Testing BoroHubMedia API by Creating Your Database and .env File

-Before running the API, make sure you have the following software installed:
+Follow the link to download and install MongoDB

 - [MongoDB](https://www.mongodb.com/): Database management system used to store data for the API.

 ## Installation Instructions

-Follow the links above to download MongoDB.

-### Step 3.
-Set Up MongoDB Connection
+### Step 1: Set Up MongoDB Connection

 You can either use **MongoDB Atlas (cloud)** or install **MongoDB locally**.